mtso/insomnia/packages/insomnia-cli/README.md

 ```
 Insomnia REST CLI Runner

-  Runs API tests like a robot, not a human.
+  Runs Insomnia requests like a robot, not a human.

 Synopsis